1204 Whiskey Rd, Suite B

 Up & Atom Breakfasts -- CNTA periodically sponsors breakfast meetings with speakers on subjects related to nuclear technology and its impacts on society.

 Robert Maher Memorial Scholarship -- CNTA sponsors a $5,000 scholarship for college students in South Carolina or Georgia for outstanding academic achievement in nuclear science/engineering or a directly related field.
 Applications are open for the 2018 award.
 The 2017 winner was Mr. Ian DeMass, bioengineering student at Clemson University, who was recognized at the annual Edward Teller Lecture/Banquet.

 High School Essay Scholarship Contest -- CNTA sponsors scholarships for excellence in essays on nuclear technology issues, open to regional high-school students.
-Four 2017 winners are announced.
+Three 2018 winners are announced.

 Video Contest -- CNTA sponsors a new contest for middle and high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
 The 2018 winners are a team of two students from Stallings Island Middle School.

 Southeast Summer Nuclear Institute -- CNTA co-sponsors the popular institute for middle and high school teachers, this year June 26-June 28, 2018.

 State of the Nuclear Industry in South Carolina -- CNTA leads an annual meeting with South Carolina legislators.

-Members Mixer and Annual Report Event -- CNTA hosted a Members Mixer and presented the Annual Report.
+Members Mixer and Annual Report Event -- CNTA hosts an annual Members Mixer and presents the Annual Report.
 This year's mixer is on Tuesday, March 27 at Newberry Hall in Aiken SC.
-Free food and beverages, with a review of the CNTA 2016 Annual Report!

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.